Unpacking the Packaging Plastic Tax

 However, there are a few exemptions.
 If companies manufacture or import less than 10 tonnes of plastic packaging within a year, they won’t need to pay.
 The same goes for plastic packaging that’s exported from the UK or if it’s used for licensed human medicines.

-Let’s Talk About Plastic and your Packaging
+Plastic and Packaging

 Plastic is a polymeric material that is made up of synthetic or semi-synthetic compounds.
 When plastic in your packaging is assessed the added compounds count.
 The plastic component of your packaging may have been manufactured with multiple materials but could contain more plastic by weight.
 This then will be classed as plastic packaging.
 PPT will be accountable for all packaging components, so keeping a record of your plastic packaging is key.